 As with a good Sketchbook, having the best Drawing Paper is very important!
 I’ve tried a lot of paper throughout the years, from a cheap light paper that is used for printing documents, to high-quality heavy cartridge paper for painting.

-My favorite one is definitely the Drawing Pad from Canson XL (Amazon link)
+My favorite drawing paper for artists is definitely the Drawing Pad from Canson XL (Blick Materials link)